Paul-Henri Nargeolet: Premier Exhibitions, Inc.

 Nargeolet worked with RMS Titanic to recover artefacts related to the Titanic as the director of the Underwater Research Program.
 His work has included utilizing remotely operated vehicles (ROV), as well as piloting dives to the wreck site.'
 His work has resulted in recovering nearly 6,000 artefacts over the course of 35 dives.'
 In 2010, he was part of a mission to 3D map the wreck site and determine levels of deterioration using ROVs and autonomous underwater robots.'

 Also in 2010, he was involved with the search for the flight recorder of Air France Flight 447, which crashed the previous year while en route from Rio de Janeiro to Paris.'

 Other

 As an expert on the Titanic, Nargeolet participated as a creator of two documentaries: Titanic: The Legend Lives On (1994) and Deep Inside the Titanic (1999).
 In 2022, he published Dans les profondeurs du Titanic (lit.
 In the Depths of the Titanic'), which recounts his expeditions.

 Personal life

 Nargeolet had two daughters, a son, a stepson, and four grandsons.
 His wife Michele Marsh, an American television reporter, died in 2017.

 Later, as a result of his Titanic work, Nargeolet re-established contact with a childhood friend, Anne Sarraz-Bournet, who became his second wife.

 At the time of his death, Nargeolet lived in Pawling in New York, having moved there in 2022.
+He became a U.S. citizen in February 2016.